hexbatch/apple-core/v1/docs/layers/e-organization-layers/agreements.md

 however all agreements depended on are part of the agreement upfront before anyone signs, and the dependencies cannot be changed after the first signing.

+A script's md5 or a remote's md5 (both includes the params) can be part of the agreement

 # Remote agreements

 Agreements on this instance can depend on agreements completed on another instance.
 Agreements can be public and published.